MlsDmitry/sail-music/README.txt

 Services

 Idea:
-An abstraction level responsible for network requests.
+An abstraction layer responsible for network requests.

 Description:
 I use Services as a way to shrink Model's code and hide some